 Related: All-Decade NHL Draft – 2010 to 2019

-Fast-forward more than a year and observed reality completely flipped expectations on their head.
-Granlund has failed to produce for the Predators as a top-line winger while Fiala flourished for the Wild, immediately capitalizing on his pedigree by becoming the team’s leading scorer in the shortened 2019-20 season.
+Fast-forward more than a year, and observed reality completely flipped expectations on their head.
+Granlund has failed to produce for the Predators as a top-line winger.
+At the same time, Fiala flourished for the Wild, immediately capitalizing on his pedigree by becoming the team’s leading scorer in the shortened 2019-20 season.

 At the time of the trade, Poile stated:

 “There’s no question that we have been looking for more secondary scoring in the last little while, and wherever our coach puts Granlund, whether that’s breaking up our first line or enhancing our second, I am very confident that we are going to be more of a threat with Granlund in the lineup than we were previously.”

 This is what they had expected from Granlund, but that was far from what the team received.

 From the start of the 2016-17 season to when he was traded in 2018-19, Granlund tallied 185 points for the Wild — good for second-most on the team during that span, behind only Eric Staal (193).
 The hopes for Granlund were that he would continue his scoring ways for the Predators.

 Unfortunately, he took a major step back and never seemed comfortable in either Predators system in which he played.
 In the 2019-20 season, he played for two head coaches — Peter Laviolette and John Hynes (Hynes replaced Laviolette in early Jan.
 2020).
 He scored 18 points in 45 games in Laviolette’s structured puck-control system and improved under Hynes in his more open style of play by scoring 12 points in 18 games.